 The City's Planning and Development Department is constantly looking for grant opportunities to improve our community.
 Where appropriate, we will make every effort to utilize CDBG funding to leverage additional funding for projects.
-For instance, in this plan we are planning on working with Salvation Army and their utilization of Emergency Food and Shelter Program (EFSP) funds to keep the food pantry going.
+For instance, in this plan we are planning on partnering funds with Chautauqua Land Bank on our demolitions.